au-ts/libmicrokitco/README.md

 - `client_entry` points to your cothread's entrypoint function of the form `size_t (*)(void)`.
 - `ready` indicates whether to schedule your cothread for execution.
 If you pass `ready_true`, the thread will be placed into the scheduling queue for execution when the calling thread yields or blocks.
 If you pass `ready_false`, you must later call `mark_ready()` for this cothread to be scheduled.
 - `*ret` points to a variable in the caller's stack to write the new cothread's handle to.
-- `num_args` indicates how many arguments you are passing into the cothreads, maximum 4 arguments of word size each.
+- `num_args` indicates how many arguments you are passing into the cothreads, maximum 4 arguments of `size_t`.
 - `num_args` arguments.

 ---